SysKitTeam/docs-point/docs/configuration/how-to-configure-Point.md

 **Learn more about license reports and how to customize them in the [Customize License Reports article](../configuration/customize-license-reports.md).**
 :::

-## Enable Power BI Data Collection
+## Enable Power Platform Data Collection

-If your Microsoft 365 utilizes the Power BI data collection software, you can connect it with Syskit Point.
+If you utilize Power Apps, Power Automate, or Power BI in your Microsoft 365 environment, you can collect related data and manage these resources in Syskit Point.

 :::warning
-**For instructions on how to set up the Power BI data collection, follow the instructions in the [Enable Power BI Data Collection article](../power-platform/enable-powerBI-data-collection.md).**
+**For instructions on how to set up the Power Platform and Power BI data collection, follow the instructions in the [Power Platform section](../power-platform/README.md)**
 :::